PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-HiFi-MAG-Pipeline.md

 The `scripts/` directory contains a few Python scripts required for the workflow.
 These are involved with formatting, filtering, plotting, and summarizing.
 They are called in different steps of the workflow.

-Finally, the `envs/` directory contains the `general.yml` file which is needed to install all dependencies through conda.
-This environment is activated for each step of the workflow.
-The dependencies are installed from bioconda and conda-forge and include: `samtools 1.10`, `minimap2 2.17`, `metabat2 2.15`, `checkm-genome 1.1.2`, `gtdbtk 1.3.0`, `numpy`, `pandas`, `seaborn`, `matplotlib`, and `biopython`.
+Finally, the `envs/` directory contains the several files which are needed to install all dependencies through conda.
+These environments are activated for each step of the workflow.

 [Back to top](#TOP)